nfd/disorganiser/README.md

 `g:disorganiser_url_open_command`: Command to use to open URLs.
 If not specified, it is open on macOS, start on Windows, and xdg-open on other systems.
 `g:disorganiser_url_no_open`: Don't attempt to open URLs.

+Tables
+---

+*Formulae*: In table cells, indicate that a cell contains a formula by starting it with the equals sign `=`.
+To evaluate (or re-evaluate) all cells in a table, use `<leader>dt` while inside a table.
+Disorganiser puts the result of the formula to the right of the formula, preceeded by an equals sign.
+For example, a cell containing the formula `=2 + 2` would, after evaluation with `<leader>dt`, become `=2 + 2=4`.

+The `sum` function is supported, to sum a row or column of cells.
+For example, `=sum([1..before this])` sums all values in the column containing this cell, starting at row 1 and ending at the row just before this cell.
+See "Cell references in tables" for more information on cell references.

+*Cell references in tables*: In formulae, you can reference other cells by using the syntax `[row column]`.
+Both `row` and `column` can be either absolute or relative references.

+To specify an absolute reference, specify the index as a number starting from 0.
+For example, `[0 0]` references the first cell of the table, in the top left.

+To specify a relative reference, write an at sign `@` followed by a number specifing the number of cells to move relative to the current cell.
+For example, `[@-1 @0]` specifies the cell above this one; `[@0 @-1]` specifies the cell to the left, `[@2 @3]` specifies the cell two cells below and three cells to the right, and so on.

+*Ranges*: You can also specify cell ranges.
+To do so, write an absolute or relative reference, two dots `..`, and another absolute or relative reference.
+For example, `[1..@-1 @0]` specifies all cells in this cell's column, from the second row to the row just above this cell.
+This is useful for `sum`, where you can write `=sum([1..@-1 @0])` to sum the column of numbers above (excluding, presumably, the title).

+For readability, you can specify `before` instead of `@-1`, `after` instead of `@1`, and `this` instead of `@0`.
+So the above formula could be rewritten as `=sum([1..before this])`.